 All tenderers must be eligible to express interest/tender for Commonwealth funded building work, to be able to make a submission.
 They must demonstrate this eligibility by providing either a Letter of Compliance or the Self-declaration A with their submission, at the ITR and RFT stage.
 If the tenderer does not provide this with their submission, Defence may exclude the submission from assessment.
+Alternatively, the necessary documentation may be sought via clarification mechanisms.
 Please speak to DPA if you encounter this in your project.

 As the obligations imposed under Building Code 2016 are complex, industry briefing slides containing the key points have been developed for mandatory use at all future industry briefings (Industry Briefings page).
 The page also contains slides on other topics that must be discussed at an industry briefing.